Return to story

 was to go on to Potosi, high up in the mountains and the site of an

 important colonial silver mine and mint.
-I hadn’t felt well
+I had a very high

-Tuesday evening and decided this was not the day for many hours in a
+fever Tuesday evening and decided Wednesday was not the day for many

 bus at high altitude, so my wife and I stayed in Sucre.